mhpb/savvy-magento/README.md

  4. Click on "Magento Connect"
  5. Click on "Magento Connect Manager".
 If necessary: Log in with your initials again
  6. Select the field "Direct package file upload"
- 7. Upload PayBear Payments plugin file and click "Upload" button
+ 7. Upload Savvy Payments plugin file and click "Upload" button
  8. Go to System → Configuration → Payment Methods -> Savvy Payment
  9. Select Enabled -> Yes and add Api Key